eu-digital-identity-wallet/eudi-docs-site/docs/iOS/Self-signed Certificates.md

 }()
 ```

-Once the above is in place add:
+2. Once the above is in place add, in order for the app to interact with web services that rely on self signed certificates, add the following line in the initializer:

 ```swift
 wallet.urlSession = walletSession
 ```

-in the initializer.
-This change will allow the app to interact with web services that rely on self signed certificates.